Cave of the Winds (Colorado): Cave features

-In the late 1980s a few new passages were opened inside the cavern.
+In the late 1980s, a few new passages were opened inside the cavern.
 On May 8, 1988, Mother's Day, a chamber called the "Adventure Room" was opened.
 Left in a more natural state than most of the cave, the Adventure Room has dirt floors, lower numbers of lights (compared to other chambers inside the cave) and gives entry to the Manitou Grand Caverns where Lantern Tours are given.

 In 1989, a new passage named "Old Curiosity Shop" was opened, billed as the most narrow passage in the Cave of the Winds.
-Traversing it gains a look at the "Colorado Rose", a beaded helectite, and "Spider Web Valley", a collection of delicate helectites.
+Traversing it gains a look at the "Colorado Rose", a beaded helictite, and "Spider Web Valley", a collection of delicate helictites.
 This passage was opened to make tour groups moving through "Tall Man's Headache, Fat Man's Misery" a little easier.

-Other lesser known attractions include a "bottomless pit," often the scene of practical jokes by the guides.
+Other lesser known attractions include a "bottomless pit", often the scene of practical jokes by the guides.
 The site also features a free-fall amusement ride called the Terror-Dactyl.